 The Magic WAN Connector is shipped to you deactivated, and will only establish a connection to the Cloudflare network when it is activated.
 Cloudflare recommends leaving it deactivated until you finish setting it up in the dashboard.

-When the Connector is first activated, one of the ports must be connected to the Internet through a device that supports DHCP.
-This is required so that the Connector can reach the Cloudflare global network and download the required configurations that you set up in the site configuration step.
+When the Connector is first activated, you need to have Internet connection.
+If you chose to set up your Connector with DHCP you will need to have one of the Connector ports connected to the Internet through a device that supports DHCP.
+This is required so that the Connector can reach the Cloudflare global network and download the required configurations that you set up.

 When you are ready to connect your Magic WAN Connector to the Cloudflare network: